 The blooms are a gorgeous peach to apricot shade that fades gracefully with age.
 Inside the trumpet there are decorative orange polka dots.
 It holds the prestigious RHS Award of Garden Merit so you know it is garden worthy.

-Dalmatian Foxgloves are early, have compact foliage, uniform branching and will flower with abundance from seed in their first year.
+Dalmatian Foxgloves are early, have compact foliage, uniform branching and will flower with from seed in their first year.
 These F1 hybrids have excellent vigour and uniformity.
+Cut them back once they finish blooming and you can enjoy a second, smaller show.

 Foxglove blooms start to open at the bottom of the stalks and gradually unfurl up the stem, providing you with weeks of fantastic colour.